EUONYMUS continued

 This one stood out here last autumn, with a magnificent crop of fruit contrasting well against foliage that was still green.

-EUONYMUS hamiltonianus 'Coral Charm'
+NEW EUONYMUS hamiltonianus 'Coral Charm'

 This selection originated at the Hillier Arboretum.
 It freely produces pale pink seed pods opening to show red seeds.
 A fantastic autumn plant, also having pretty pale yellow foliage colour.
 The seed pods of this group remain long after the leaves have fallen.